-Prior to starting my graduate studies, I was a research assistant at ORIE Department at Cornell where I was supervised by Professor Madeleine Udell.
-My work at Cornell involved developing low-memory algorithms for PDE-optimization (in collaboration with Dr. Drew Kouri of Sandia National Laboratories).
+Prior to starting my graduate studies, I was a research assistant at Cornell University supervised by Dr. Madeleine Udell.
+At Ithaca, I worked on developing low-memory algorithms for PDE-optimization based on randomized sketching.

 Johns Hopkins University